Possible bite intensity is 30%, suggesting quiet fishing conditions.

 7 Day Solunar Forecast

-Compare daily bite activity, major feeding windows and moon conditions to help plan upcoming fishing sessions.
+Compare daily bite activity, major fish feeding times and moon conditions to help plan upcoming fishing sessions.

 Wind